 If you don’t allow compost long enough to mature, you could find it is phytotoxic.
 Phytotoxins are substances that can both slow down seedlings and damage plants.

 For example, immature compost may be high in ammonia.
 In the right quantities, ammonia is a good source of nitrogen, but if the quantities are too high they can leave brown spots on leaves or cause leaf burn.

-During the composting processes immature compost also contains of high levels of organic acids and salts, which can also damage plants.
+During the composting process, immature compost also contains high levels of organic acids and salts, which can also damage plants.

 The incredible value of worm castings

-Worms do an amazing job, and the value of worm castings is greater than its simple nutritional value.
+Worms do an amazing job in the composting process, and the value of worm castings is greater than its simple nutritional value.

 - Worms can help plants withstand diseases.
 For example, research by Cornell University found vermicompost has beneficial microbes that help protect seeds from a common plant disease.